coltwillcox/inhibitor/README.md

 are sent.

 It accepts the following flags:
-*  --heartbeat_interval - how often to check peers for liveness.
+*  --heartbeat - how often to check peers for liveness.
 *  --logfile - where to write logs
 *  --manual_inhibit_timeout - the duration for which manual inhibits are honoured
 *  --notify - whether to send notifications of state changes in some cases